ShernanJ/daytrace/README.md

 ## talking to your data

-daytrace has a chat layer where you can ask questions like:
+daytrace includes a chat layer where you can ask questions like:

 > why did yesterday feel unproductive?

-and get responses framed as **hypotheses**, not judgments:
+responses are framed as **hypotheses**, not judgments:

-* started later than baseline
+- started later than baseline
-* long idle block mid-day
+- long idle block mid-day
-* stayed in the same environment most of the day
+- minimal environment change
-* pattern matches previous low-energy days
+- pattern matches previous low-energy days

+the goal is reflection, not scoring.

 ---